nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Pros:

-* Almost “natural language” command-line interface to enter tasks
+* Almost "natural language" command-line interface to enter tasks
 * Neat UI to display tasks and view different types of tasks (Finished, Overdue, Not finished, Due today, Tomorrow, This Week, Trash)
 * Tasks are automatically added to Smart Lists according to criterias set by user
 * Has subtasks